anna93/AJAX-Progressbar/README.md

 ## How to use:
 It is a two stage process,
-first calculate the percentage of the process completed(that can be done by initiating an AJAX method whicj continuously listens to the server).
+first calculate the percentage of the process completed(that can be done by initiating an AJAX method which continuously listens to the server or even a setinterval will do!).

 Second, pass the calculated percentage to incrProgress(a) function.
 Rollback is not possible.